 Philosophy 107 – Moral Psychology

 The course will examine a range of psychological phenomena related to the ethical and spiritual life of humans, drawing on a diverse range of materials.
 In addition to contemporary philosophical literature, we will also draw on non-western ethical traditions (Confucian, Daoist, Buddhist), recent psychological studies (e.g., self-other merging), the writings of other literary or intellectual figures (e.g., Tolstoy, Tagore, Schweitzer, Einstein), as well as alternative approaches to the prevalent mode of ethical reflection (e.g., Iris Murdoch, feminist ethics).
-The goal is to provide a focused discussion of central topics in moral psychology that encompasses different cultural perspectives.
+The goal is to provide a focused discussion of central topics in moral psychology that encompasses different cultural and intellectual perspectives.

 The actual topics covered will be selected from a wide range of topics, such as: empathy, sympathy and compassion; pride, modesty and humility; courage and patience; self-respect and self-esteem; anger, resentment and forgiveness; shame, guilt and remorse; purity, wholeness and sincerity; integrity, identification and wholeheartedness; death, acceptance and detachment; invulnerability and tranquility; attention and moral perception; reverence and mindfulness; practical necessity and moral incapacity; wickedness and evil; self-cultivation and ethical self-indulgence.